transcript of “Do I Like Bad Bosses?” (Ask a Manager podcast episode 6)

 That said, I do think that when you become a manager, your perspective on a lot of things changes, and things that used to seem rigid or too controlling previously suddenly make more sense because you’re seeing them from a different perspective.
 And it is possible that you just already have that perspective while your peers don’t.

 When I was thinking about your letter earlier, I was thinking about a time that I knew I was doing something as a manager that was just going to make no sense to the person who was talking to me about it, and I knew that it was going to really irritate her and I knew there was no way I could change that.
-So, this is a really small thing, but in part it’s because it was a small thing that I think it was so annoying.
+So, this is a really small thing, but in part it’s because it was a small thing that I think it was so annoying to her.
 I’ll tell you the story.
 A fairly junior staff member had come to me and said that she wanted the office to start giving birthday cards to each person when their birthday came around, and she wanted to be in charge of getting the cards and getting them signed and distributing them.
 She thought it would be a sort of feel-good initiative for the office, which sounds great in theory, right?
 I told her no, because what I realized was that it was more involved than she realized.
 I would have to ensure that she had a system for making sure she wasn’t leaving anyone out, and for adding new hires to the list, and there would have to be some oversight to make sure that we weren’t skipping someone.
 Because if everyone but one person gets a birthday card from the office, that is a recipe for that person feeling pretty crappy.
 And I knew she didn’t have the greatest attention to detail.
 So, what I was seeing was this new project that I was going to have to find time to oversee.
 I’m telling you the story because I’m sure she thought that I was being an ogre.
 I mean, who says no to making people’s birthdays happier?
 But I think it’s an example of how, as a manager, you might see a bigger picture than what your staff may see.
 And you can end up looking kind of jerky to someone who doesn’t fully get it – as I’m sure that I did to her in that situation.
 There’s lots of other examples too, probably much better examples than the story I just told (laughs).

 Guest: That’s really funny timing, actually, that story – because my boss’ boss, the director who my coworkers are having the issue with, just reinstituted that we’re going to have a monthly birthday celebration instead of what we have been doing, which was individual for the management team in the main office.
 My direct boss, who’s the senior manager, had been in charge of doing the birthday thing, and always got people cards and cupcakes and everything.
 And it was fully in her purview.
 But the director told her, “I think that we’re not being egalitarian with everyone and so let’s just go to a monthly thing instead of individual.”
 And that was another eye rolling moment.
 (Laughs)